rafsan-999/Coder-and-Code-Server/README.md

 * By default, the Coder server runs on http://127.0.0.1:3000
 * Open your web browser and type your IP with 3000 port you will get Coder Web Interface.

-# To Install Code-Server run:
+# Now Install Code-Server to run the following command below:
     curl -fsSL https://code-server.dev/install.sh | sh
 # Debian, Ubuntu
 The standalone arm64 .deb does not support Ubuntu 16.04 or earlier.
 Please upgrade or build with npm.